NordicPlayground/nRF-Beehavior-Firmware/ML_master/README.rst

    :local:
    :depth: 2

 ML_master is a copy of the central_uart program in nrf.
+The goal of this program is to make a state machine that can control a another nrf53_52 flashed with the nrf53_52_woodpecker_detector program.

 The Central UART sample demonstrates how to use the :ref:`nus_client_readme`.
 It uses the NUS Client to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.